-Archimedes was one of the greatest scientists of ancient Greek, from the city state of Syracuse in Sicily, then a Greek colony.
+Archimedes was one of the greatest scientists of ancient Greece, from the city state of Syracuse in Sicily, then a Greek colony.
 His achievements spanned mathematics, physics and astronomy.
 He also had a few famous stories.

 Legend has it that the King of Syracuse had a crown made of pure Gold, which he supplied.
 But he suspected the dishonest Goldsmith replaced some of the Gold with silver, so he could steal the Gold.
 The King asked Archimedes to find a way to prove it, one way or another.
 The condition was that Archimedes could not damage the crown.